-There sure are.
-Whistle makes a monitoring device that works much like a FitBit or a Garmin fitness tracker does.
-The small tracker attaches to your dog’s collar and will monitor their daily activity, including how much they rested in one spot and how many minutes of exercise they engaged in.
+One example, Whistle, makes a monitoring device that works for your pet much like a FitBit or a Garmin fitness tracker would work for you.
+The small device attaches to your dog’s collar and monitors their daily activity, including how much they rested in one spot and how many minutes of exercise they engaged in.
 You can set activity goals based on breed, age, and health (the key factors we mentioned above).

 There’s bound to be a few ideas on the list below that you and your dog will enjoy doing together.

 Grab the leash and take your dog for a stroll or a run to explore the world just outside your front door.
 Not only are these outings a great opportunity to meet neighbors, it’s also an easy way for your dog to get in their daily steps.
 Change it up on the regular by choosing to go a different direction or walk down different blocks.

 Find a dog-friendly hiking trail near you and spend some time taking in the great outdoors with your dog.

 Look for trails that are paved or routes that aren’t too steep in places to keep things safe for you and your dog, especially if yours is still mastering leash skills.
 Remember to bring water (for both you and your pup) and rest when needed.

 Swimming for the water puppies

 Got a water-loving dog?
 If so, head for a nearby creek or lake for a dip.
 Not only is swimming a great way for your dog to cool down on a hot summer day, it’s also an excellent form of low-impact exercise!